TaylorJadin/jadin.me/content/posts/2022/on-the-edtech-angst/index.md

 ## Dead!
 Early pandemic, when faculty were scrambling to "pivot," many folks supporting faculty in higher ed (including myself) were saying the same things to anyone that would listen:
-- there will be more online teaching during and post-pandemic
+- there will be a lot more online teaching during the pandemic and post-pandemic
 - an abrupt shift to online teaching is going to be hard on faculty and students
 - creating good online learning experiences takes time and care to design properly
 - emergency pandemic online classes is about the worst first exposure to online learning that anyone could imagine